 Anyone with a passport can tell you real scary stories.

-A few of my favourites?
-Tale of the Lost Luggage, The Thing On My Bed: an Airbnb Rental From Hell, Rosemary’s Passport…Has Been Stolen, and my personal favourite, The Silence of the Disgruntled TSA Agent.
+A few of the classics include Tale of the Lost Luggage, The Thing On My Bed: an Airbnb Rental From Hell, Rosemary’s Passport…Has Been Stolen, and my personal favourite, The Silence of the Disgruntled TSA Agent.

-So in celebration of all things scary during the month of October, we’ve handpicked the best travel horror stories from the Reddit community that will have you leaving your lights on night after night…
+So in celebration of all things scary, we’ve hand selected the best travel horror stories from the Reddit community that will have you sleeping with one eye open!

 1. When Bad Directions Attack!